Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Experimental results

 \subsubsection{Zero field results}

-In Fig.\ref{fig:ZF_Nb2O5} time spectra at different implantation energies are presented.
+In Fig.~\ref{fig:ZF_Nb2O5} time spectra at different implantation energies are presented.
 In the absence of any electronic moments, the time spectrum should follow Eq.(\ref{eq:GKT}), due to the nuclear damping ($^{93}$Nb, natural abundance 100\%, $I=9/2$, $\mu/\mu_{\rm N} = 6.1705$).
-This is depicted by the dashed line in Fig.\ref{fig:ZF_Nb2O5}.
+This is depicted by the dashed line in Fig.~\ref{fig:ZF_Nb2O5}.
 The time spectra, are obviously not following this shape.
 The reason is not only the small percentage of static magnetic moments, as revealed by the TF measurements, but also the presence of magnetic fluctuations.
-The lines in Fig.\ref{fig:ZF_Nb2O5} are fits to Eq.(\ref{eq:dynGKT_LF}) for $\omega=0$.
+The lines in Fig.~\ref{fig:ZF_Nb2O5} are fits to Eq.(\ref{eq:dynGKT_LF}) for $\omega=0$.
 The data shows that these magnetic fluctuations are present throughout the film.
+Note: the upturn in the asymmetry at very early times ($t\lesssim 70$ ns) is due to time-of-flight decay of muons \cite{Suter2023}.
+Due to the binning this seemingly extends to larger times.